floookay/zwerg/readme.md

 ![glam shot](./images/glam-shot.webp)

-The zwerg is a 3x6 split keyboard (technically 4x6 but there's no numrow).
+The zwerg is a 3x6 split ortholinear 40% keyboard (technically 4x6 but there's no numrow).
 It's heavily inspired by [RGBKB.net's Sol 3](rgbkb.net/collections/sol-3) of which I own two and absolutely adore.

 ![desk check](./images/desk-check.webp)